 Moreover, the extraordinary transactions on which our Group has focused strengthen our competitive position in the national market by growing in size and improving all our business indicators.
 The will to expand externally too demonstrates dynamism and determination in presenting BPER in a position of leadership in the most productive areas of Italy, bringing with it the need to equip ourselves quickly and effectively with structures that are suitable for the growth path that we want to achieve.

 In this sense, the remuneration policy is aligned with the strategic objectives of the Group in both the short and long term, being designed to create value for shareholders, employees, customers and other stakeholders.
 The purpose, as always, is to ensure a close correlation and consistency between remuneration, results, development guidelines, sustainable initiatives, sound and prudent risk management and compliance with the law.

-In line with the objectives of the next business plan, which covers the period 2022-2024, our intention was to strengthen the concept of "Pay for Sustainable Performance", introducing some innovative improvements having analysed and taken into account the results of previous years.
+In line with the objectives of the next business plan, which covers the period 2022-2025, our intention was to strengthen the concept of "Pay for Sustainable Performance", introducing some innovative improvements having analysed and taken into account the results of previous years.
 Of these, the main ones involve:

-- reviewing the pay-mix and the link between the main part of overall remuneration to the achievement of annual and long-term results, with a particular focus on a multi-year horizon; - integrating the ESG priorities into the annual and long-term incentive plans, focusing on creating value for all stakeholders; - introducing a Long-Term Incentive Plan (2022-2024 LTI Plan), assigned in the form of BPER Shares, extending the obligation to hold onto the shares deriving from the LTI Plan with the introduction of Share Ownership Guidelines for the Chief Executive Officer and the other Executives with Strategic Responsibilities; - introducing safeguards to guarantee the gender neutrality of the Remuneration Policy; - a revision of the severance policy by introducing a predefined formula in line with the practices observed by other Italian Banking Groups, while maintaining the maximum limits already envisaged.
+- o reviewing the pay-mix and the link between the main part of overall remuneration to the achievement of annual and long-term results, with a particular focus on a multi-year horizon; - o integrating the ESG priorities into the annual and long-term incentive plans, focusing on creating value for all stakeholders; - o introducing a Long-Term Incentive Plan (2022-2025 LTI Plan); assigned in the form of BPER Shares, aimed at incentivising the achievement the targets of the Strategic Plan in 2025, the extension of the obligation to hold onto the shares deriving from the LTI Plan with the introduction of Share Ownership Guidelines for the Chief Executive Officer and the other Executives with Strategic Responsibilities; - o introducing safeguards to guarantee the gender neutrality of the Remuneration Policy; - a revision of the severance policy by introducing a predefined formula in line with the practices observed by other Italian Banking Groups, while maintaining the maximum limits already envisaged.